maf946/SocketScripts/README.md

 We will run the client and server as follows.

-First, open a terminal window and run `python3 UDPServer.py`.
+Create a PyCharm project and replace main.py with the code from UDPServer.py.
 You should see something like the following as the output (you will almost certainly have a different IP address and port number):

 	serverIP: 		192.168.0.118
 	serverPort: 	49957